Elblinator/instanz-status-repo/plan.md

 # Missing components:
- - sort (probably added as service)
+ - filter (probably added as service)
  - search of instances (probably added as service):
     - 'include' in search
     - 'exclude' in search